-Cocoa An advanced object-oriented development platform on Mac OS X. Cocoa is a set of frameworks with programming interfaces in both Java and Objective-C.
+Cocoa An advanced object-oriented development platform on Mac OS X. Cocoa is a set of frameworks with its primary programming interfaces in Objective-C.

 compile time The time when source code is compiled.
 Decisions made at compile time are constrained by the amount and kind of information encoded in source files.